-Among the best gaming operating systems is Windows, not only since it provides an ever-growing selection of games, but it also delivers better performance when playing those games than Linux or macOS.
+Among the best gaming operating systems is Windows, not only because it provides an ever-growing selection of games, but it also delivers better performance when playing those games than Linux or macOS.

 PC gaming is known for its variety.